thestrongcoder/marketplace-app/README.md

 ### <b><u> Market Research </u></b>

 The Brisbane powerlifting community were surveyed during the planning stages of the project to provide an understanding if the application would provide a real-world solution for the community.
 Results showed that more than 80% of powerlifters have sold or given away powerlifting gear to another lifter, and 78% would purchase used gear from another lifter.
 When asked how they got gear as a novice, all those surveyed received gear through a combination - from purchasing/borrowing gear from a friend and/or purchasing gear brand new from the Australian distributor online.
+<br></br>
-In March 2020, a Facebook group "Powerlifting gear; buy, sell & giveaway (Australia)" was created by a Brisbane Powerlifter and within a few days, has more than 250 members and the community has already started posting looking for specific equipment, and selling/giving away equipment.
+In March 2020, a Facebook group "Powerlifting gear; buy, sell & giveaway (Australia)" was created by a Brisbane Powerlifter and within a few days, has more than 250 members and the community has already started posting to the group, looking for specific equipment, and selling/giving away equipment.
 The initial idea for this application came from the administrator of the facebook page, a powerlifter who has not only received second hand equipment but continues to help out novice lifters by gifting equipment and teaching them the correct use of the equipment.
+This shouldn't be limited to those who know her, any powerlifter should be able to enter the sport and know they are getting the correct information to succeed in the sport.

 ![Facebook Group](/app/assets/images/fbgroup.png)